What is a gift voucher?

 The rules do not apply to:

-- Vouchers you can only use to buy specified goods and services at a discounted price, from a specified trader on a specified date, or for a specified period of 3 months or less.
+- Vouchers you can only use to buy goods and services at a discounted price, from a specific seller on a set date, or for 3 months or less.
 For example, vouchers from deal websites such as Groupon or Pigsback

-- Vouchers issued as part of a customer loyalty or promotion scheme
+- Vouchers you got as part of a customer loyalty or promotion scheme

-- Vouchers issued as a refund for goods you returned to a trader
+- Vouchers you got as a refund for goods you returned to a seller

 - Vouchers and gift cards sold before 2 December 2019.
 The expiry period and the terms and conditions that applied at the time of purchase still apply to these vouchers